How to Become a Notary from a Notary Public

 4. How Much do Notaries Charge

-I have been a Notary for a couple of years, so for me, a notary job must be over $100.
+You’re probably wondering, is being a notary worth it?
+I have been a Notary for a couple of years, so for me, a notary public job must be over $100.
 I have made thousands being a Notary.
 When I first started I made between $20 to $50 a signing.

 Which is good money because signings take about 5 – 20 minutes depending on the documents.